 Everyone within the team has experience in working with children and adults who present behaviour that challenges.

-What is the purpose of our service?
+What is the purpose of our service and definition?

 - reduce the occurrence of challenging behaviour,

 - increase the individual’s use of functional skills to meet their needs, and

 - improve the quality of life of the individual and the people around them.

 Definition of challenging behaviour.
 When we use the term we mean:

 “…culturally abnormal behaviour of such intensity, frequency or duration that the physical safety of the person or others is placed in serious jeopardy, or behaviour which is likely to seriously limit or deny access to the use of ordinary community facilities.”
 (Emerson, 1995)